 This button immediately terminates all new apps, windows, and processes that weren't open or running when "Save current items" (item C) was clicked.
 You will lose unsaved data in those new apps and processes.

 This button takes a snapshot of your PC's runtime state, and then presents the PC state editor window (see the next section below) so you can tweak and save the state information.
-You can also hold down all four [Ctrl] and [Shift] keys together to take a snapshot.
-Please note that only items that were pre-launched can be captured.
-For example: if you open Notepad, type some text, save it, and then take a snapshot; then this fresh Notepad document will not be included as it wasn't pre-launched.
+You can also hold down all four [Ctrl] and [Shift] keys together to take a snapshot (if enabled in Settings).
+Please note that only items that were already launched can be captured.
+For example: if you open Notepad, type some text, save it, and then take a snapshot; then this document will not be included as it wasn't launched prior to capturing (because it was created at capture time, rather than launched before capturing).

 This box shows all saved PC states that you've created, with thumbnails of your PC's desktop when each snapshot was taken.
 To restore a state, just double-click it.
 Right-click a state to get a pop-up menu of options for it.